 Note that in some environments, it may take some time (up to an hour) before users see the published view.

 Be aware of the following expectations when you publish a view to a legal entity, or when you publish a view as the default view.

 - If you publish a view as the default view to all or some legal entities, you change the single, global default view of every targeted user.
 If a user has roles where multiple views are published as the default view, the last view that was published will be used as the user's default view.

 - If you publish a view to a legal entity, but you don't publish it as the default view, users will initially see the view in the view selector only for the specified legal entities.
 However, after the view is loaded for the first time, it will always be in the user's view selector for that page, regardless of the legal entity.

 Modifying a published view

-After publishing a view, you may discover that you want to make changes to a published view.
-While you cannot make live changes to a published view, because these views are locked for editing for all users (including publishers), you can re-publish a view to make updates.
+After you publish a view, you might find that you want to change it.
+Although you can't make live changes to a published view, because these views are locked for editing for all users (including publishers), you can republish a view to update it.

 If the changes that you want to make to a published view only involve the publish parameters (the name and description of the view, or the security roles the view is published to), do the following: